… but where, oh where, can it be?

 What does “joy” mean to you, btw?

-What does the phrase “looking for happiness” mean to you anyway?
-Do you ever think of this?
+What does the phrase “looking for happiness” mean to your heart?
 Do you know what truly makes you happy?

-Lots of questions… yes.
-Joy seems simple, right?
+Lots of questions… right?
+Joy seems simple, yes?
 It can be found in so many places.
 And even if it’s fleeting, it can be lifting, warm, effusive, fun and, well, make you smile.
-Goes without saying, yes?
+Goes without saying, huh?
 Yet it can be complex.
 For some of you reading this, the questions above were fun.
 You reveled in them, discovering new answers as you read each one.
 For some of you, though, those questions were hard and began to annoy the f*$% out of you.
 You were wondering when I was going to get to the point.

 The simplicity and the complexity.
 This is the rub.
 Most of us don’t think this much about our happiness.
 We don’t want to.
 We just want to be happy.
 It’s supposed to be simple.
-However, if the world around us stops providing us with enough stimulation, enough evidence, enough stuff to actually make us happy, we get disappointed.
-We can possibly become jaded, bitter, disillusioned, even angry with the world – not in a moment, but definitely over time.
+However, if we’re looking around us for the world to make us happy, and then it stops providing us with enough stimulation, enough evidence, enough stuff to actually make us happy, we can get disappointed.
+We can possibly become jaded, bitter, disillusioned, even angry with the world – not instantly, but definitely over time.
 Our disappointment can become devastation and our bitterness can become despair.
-All of us have experienced some kind of depression – whether it lasted momentarily, or we had to seek external help to alleviate physical symptoms that emanated from our very real mental illness.
+All of us have experienced some kind of depression like this – whether it lasted momentarily, or longer causing us to seek external help to alleviate physical symptoms.

 The real rub?